AnvilloyDevStudio/MiniMods-Mod-Core-Redstone/README.md

-# Core Mod (External) Template
+# Core Mod (External) Core-Redstone

-This is a template for creating official MiniMods-supported external core mods.
+This is a MiniMods-supported external core mods Core-Redstone.